 The more cryptocurrency is mined, the more resource-intensive the process becomes, which means the current method that cybercriminals utilise to target and control pools of individual users is becoming unfeasible.

-Because of this, Bitdefender expects large data centres and cloud infrastructure to be next in line as their “elastic computing power enables cybercriminals to virtually spawn and control large mining farms without paying any bills.”
+Because of this, Bitdefender expects large data centers and cloud infrastructure to be next in line as their “elastic computing power enables cybercriminals to virtually spawn and control large mining farms without paying any bills.

-It is common for data centres to allow organisations to scale their business by letting them optimise costs and computing resources based on their immediate requirements.
+It is common for data centers to allow organisations to scale their business by letting them optimise costs and computing resources based on their immediate requirements.

 However, Bitdefender says this is a potential way in as if virtual infrastructures become compromised and cloud admins lose authentication credentials via searching attacks, social engineering, or unpatched security vulnerabilities, cybercriminals wrest control.